cjpeterson/tf-dia/README.md

 ### Performance

 The program is CPU-bound.
 The deconvolutions are multi-threaded, but patchmatch is currently single-threaded.
-My machine has an i5-6600k processer (3.5 GHz).
+My machine has an i5-6600k processor (3.5 GHz).
 The default operation, running on two 448x448 images, takes **7 hours and 35 minutes**.
 Every 20 deconvolution iterations takes ~6 minutes, and every 1 patchmatch iteration takes ~6 minutes.
 The default is 1000 deconv. iter. and 20 patchmatch iter.

 If you'd like a preview of the final images, it's recommended to set deconvolutions to 30 iterations and patchmatch to 2 iterations.
 Like this